Summer in Normandy - French Language, History, & Culture (in French) - ISEP Direct

 PROGRAM HIGHLIGHTS

-• Discover the rich cultural and historic heritage of Normandy during this 3-week program
+• Discover the rich cultural and historic heritage of the Normandy region of France while earning 3-6 U.S. credits during this 2- or 4-week program.

-• Live with a host family and gain insight into French family life while improving your French speaking and listening skills
+• Live with a local host family and gain insight into French family life while improving your French speaking and listening skills.

 LIFE ABROAD